How we work with experts

 2. Targeted expert consultations

-Consultations are sought with a broad range of experts with different expertise and perspectives, including from governments and the global health and investor communities.
-Many of these were based around specific questions relating to our methodology and analysis.
+Advice is also gathered from technical experts on different aspects of access to medicine and the role of the pharmaceutical industry, including from governments, the global health and investor communities, and the pharma industry.
+Many of these discussions are based around specific questions relating to our methodology and analysis.

 3. Feasibility evaluation with pharmaceutical companies

 Pharmaceutical companies evaluated in the 2018 Index provide feedback on the process of gathering, submitting and verifying data, as well as on the feasibility of gathering specific data points.

 The Expert Review Committee (ERC)

 Since the first Access to Medicine Index in 2008, the Expert Review Committee (ERC) for the Index has provided independent, strategic guidance during each methodology review.
 The ERC provides external advice on the scope, structure, and analytical approach of the Access to Medicine Index.

 The ERC is made up of independent experts, including from the WHO, the industry, NGOs, academia and investors.
-They are all active on the access to medicine agenda and together represent a variety of stakeholder groups.
+They are all active on the access to medicine agenda.

-The members of the ERC for the 2018 Access to Medicine Index are:
+The members of the 2019 ERC for the next Access to Medicine Index are:

-- Chair of the Committee, Hans Hogerzeil, former Professor of Global Health at the University of Groningen and former WHO Director for Essential Medicines and Pharmaceutical Policies
+- Chair of the Committee, Hans Hogerzeil, Emeritus Professor of Global Health at the University of Groningen and former WHO Director for Essential Medicines and Pharmaceutical Policies